jdoleary/Spellmasons/docs/TasksCurrent.md

+- Sometimes the first tutorial level will spawn a water pool and if you spawn in it it just takes you to the next level immediately
 - TODO: Optimize replaceAll('BD2023') to consider lowercase so there doesn't have to be 2 Playtest notes:
 - +75 single turn mana is probably too much